Healthplan Spain

 HEALTHPLAN MAGAZINE

-Working remotely in Spain as a foreigner just got a whole lot easier with the introduction of the Digital Nomad Visa which was approved by the Spanish Parliament at the end of 2022.
+Working remotely in Spain as a foreigner just got a whole lot easier with the introduction of the Digital Nomad Visa, a permit that finally gives non‑EU remote workers a clear, legal route to live and work from Spain with fast processing times and specific tax advantages.

 So, if you're eager to kickstart your working life abroad in a country that offers fantastic work-life balance and without the restrictions of other residency visas, this particular visa could be the one for you.